Stray New Zealand

 Rescued Stray Cats and Kittens in South Auckland

-Please click on the XL spreadsheet under Learn More to see details of all the stray cats and kittens rescued by Carol and I. It is sad that so many were too unsociable to rehome.
+Please click on the XL spreadsheet under Learn More to see details of all the stray cats and kittens rescued by us.
+It is sad that so many were too unsociable to rehome.
 If we had a Rescue Centre we could save more.

 Learn More